 The funding speed depends, but it’s highly possible to get your goal completed in 1-2 weeks.
 Unlike banks where the process can last for weeks on end, peer to peer loans is more transparent.

 P2P platforms market their investment opportunity to a big crowd of investors.
-Since the investment amount can be as little as £10, the number of people who would like to participate is significant, and this is the key factor that helps P2P loans get funded at the drop of a hat.
+Since the investment amount can be as little as £10, the number of people who would like to participate is significant.
+It’s the key factor that helps P2P loans get funded at the drop of a hat.

 Mintos platform displays vital information about the loan originator and answers many questions before they are asked.
 They also put an Invest button in a prominent way encouraging to invest right away.